yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 ## Target Audience

-The targets of this document are:
+The intended audience of this document is:

-* Implementers of JWT libraries (and the JWS and JWE libraries used by them),
+* Implementers of JWT libraries (and the JWS and JWE libraries used by those libraries),
 * Implementers of code that uses such libraries (to the extent that some mechanisms may not be provided by libraries, or until they are), and
 * Developers of specifications that rely on JWTs, both inside and outside the IETF.